blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

-#### Congratulations we can now use the cardano-cli to communicate with the node.
+#### Congratulations!
+You can now use cardano-cli to communicate with your Dingo node.

 <br>